iotaledger/dpp-demonstrator/README.md

 # 🚀 IOTA DPP Demonstrator

-This demonstrator showcases how various components of the IOTA product portfolio work in synergy to create a decentralized permissioned process (DPP).
+This repository demonstrates how multiple products from the IOTA portfolio can be orchestrated to build a Decentralized Permissioned Process (DPP).

-In this scenario, the user takes on the role of a **Repairer**, interacting within a permissioned system governed by a **Root of Authority** (typically a governmental entity) and a **Manufacturer**.
-The authorization hierarchy is as follows:
+In the demo scenario, you act as a Repairer operating inside a permissioned environment supervised by a Root of Authority (e.g., a public agency) and a Manufacturer.
+The authorization chain is:

-`Root of Authority --authorize--> Manufacturer --authorize--> Repairer`
+`Root of Authority ──authorize──▶ Manufacturer ──authorize──▶ Repairer`

 ---